Climax04/recipe_page/README-template.md

 - CSS custom properties
 - Bootstrap

-### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 ### Continued development

-To have many project that can challenge
+To have many project that can challenge me to be proficient

 ### Useful resources